Theatre in the Round Players

-Theatre in the Round Players (TRP) is a community theatre performing on the West Bank of the University of Minnesota, in Minneapolis.
+Theatre in the Round Players (TRP) is a community theatre performing in the West Bank Theater District in Minneapolis.
 In existence since 1953, it is the longest-running theatre in Minneapolis, and the second-oldest (non-academic) theatre in the Twin Cities.
 Since 1969 it has performed in its own (purchased in the late 1988) 287-seat arena stage in with the audience surrounds the stage.
 TRP continues its work of supporting the theatre community today, in ongoing partnerships with the University of Minnesota Theater and others, providing a training ground for theater professionals in training.
 In 2018, TRP's Jeeves in Bloom was its 550th mainstage production.